 Moe: There goes Shemp with a left jab!
 There goes Shemp with a right uppercut!
 There goes Shemp with a haymaker!
 [Offscreen Crash] There goes Shemp...

 - An unintentional one in Plan 9 from Outer Space, though not at the end of the list.

 We once laughed at the horseless carriage, the aeroplane, the telephone, the electric light, VITAMINS, radio, and even television!

-- In The Forty Year Old Virgin, Andy reads out the names of some of his porno tapes, such as Hairy Twatter.
+- In The 40-Year-Old Virgin, Andy reads out the names of some of his porno tapes, such as Hairy Twatter.

 - One of the sections of Gulliver's Travels is titled "A Voyage to Laputa, Balnibarbi, Luggnagg, Glubbdubdrib, and Japan."
 Admittedly, at that time Japan was almost completely closed off to foreigners and thus almost as fantastic as said other countries.

 - The Doctor Who – Expanded Universe short story "Walkin' City Blues" by Joffy Brown has the Doctor describing a Femme Fatale's "glamour implants" to his companion "A subtle combination of exotic pheromones, AI wetware wit-routines, genetically-enlarged pupils, and a spray-on tan."

 - In Demon Haunted World, Carl Sagan laments how people often choose pseudoscience over science when science discovers so many more cool things: Quantum Physics!
 The building blocks of life floating in space!
 Colliding continents!
 Ancient Syrian beer advertisements!

 The coffee shops were doing a brisk business, and street musicians filled the air with the sounds of guitar, lyre, panpipes, and armpit noises.